Buying a childcare center – A simple guide

 Taking over an established daycare operation requires to deal with many applications, inspections, and the review of the financials.
 The challenge here is to keep it confidential until closing.

-To the contrary of what some first time buyers think, most of the due-diligence is best when done off premises.
-A CPA is helpful especially if analyzing the acquisition of more than one center.
-It is important to understand that a CPA only looks at the bottom line, not at the operations.
-They “know how” as a child care operator is what you really need to make sense of this due-diligence time.
+To the contrary of what some first-time buyers think, most of the due-diligence is best when done off-premises.
+A CPA is helpful, especially if analyzing the acquisition of more than one center.
+It is essential to understand that a CPA only looks at the bottom line, not at the operations.
+They “know-how” as a childcare operator is what you need to make sense of this due-diligence time.

-- Why do they have this many teachers during an specific time? or Yes, they making good money but they always out or ratio!
+- Why do they have this many teachers during a specific time?
+Or Yes, they make good money, but they always out or ratio!

-- They are not accredited but have tons of subsidise kids.
+- They are not accredited but have tons of subsidising kids.

-- The parents are not enrolling, and you see important things that should be change.
+- The parents are not enrolling, and you see important things that should be changed.

-If a Buyer does not have experience with child care operations, there are some good child care advisors with personal experience in the field to help with all this questions.
+If a Buyer does not have experience with childcare operations, there are some good child care advisors with personal experience in the field to help with all these questions.

-Due-Diligence also give the Buyer time to make sure that any changes the he or she deem necessary are possible and authorities will allow it.
+Due-Diligence also gives the Buyer time to make sure that any changes he or she deem necessary are possible and authorities will allow it.

-This is an especially intimidating for Buyers and Sellers.
-When buying a child care is not like financing a residential real estate transaction.
+Financing an acquisition is an especially intimidating for Buyers and Sellers.
+When buying a childcare is not like financing a residential real estate transaction.
 There are many options available for this like SBA guarantee loans, seller financing, home equity loans are all commonly used.

 The most basic eligibility requirement for SBA loans is the ability to repay the loan from cash flow.
 But the SBA also looks at personal credit history, management experience, collateral and owner’s equity contributions.

 At Lluna Investments, we partner with Non-Bank SBA lenders that offer more attractive loans that the regular Bank loans with SBA guarantee.
-One of the most notorious when buying a Child Care with Real Estate is that these Non-Bank SBA Lenders will NOT require to personally guarantee the loan.
+One of the most notorious when buying a Child Care with Real Estate is that these Non-Bank SBA Lenders will NOT require to guarantee the loan personally.

-To apply for a child care license you will need to close first on the deal.
-The County cannot process an application for a license unless you have already a place you can call your child care.
-What could be done, is having a preliminary inspection so they can help you determine what will be required from the buyer once the transaction close.
+To apply for a childcare license, you will need to close first on the deal.
+The County cannot process an application for a license unless you have already a place you can call your childcare.
+What could be done, is having a preliminary inspection so they can help you determine what will be required from the buyer once the transaction is closed.

 Looking for Residential Real Estate?